lewisxhe/esp32-camera-screen/README.md

 - Since TTGO Camera Plus does not have physical buttons, face information entry will be entered on the web page.

 - Turn on the `FACE_DETECT_IN_SCREEN` macro(in main.cpp), face recognition will be displayed in the display, and the microphone will be disabled.
 The web page will not be viewable.
 Only face input and camera parameters can be adjusted.

+## Board Modify
+- The Camera Plus version sold by TTGO will not have the BME280 sensor, because the temperature on the board affects the accuracy of the sensor.
+The default program does not enable the BME280 function.
+If necessary, turn on the `ENABLE_BME280` (on app_main.cpp line 35)

 ## TTGO CAMERA PINS
 | Name  | Num    |